advlia/Generate-a-Password/README.md

 ##Purpose
-This website was created to assist employees in generating a random strong and secure password.
+This page was created to assist employees in generating a random strong and secure password.
-I modified Javascript code to work efficiently and act as a fully responsive webpage, so it will adjust to all screen sizes.
-HTML and CSS were also updated.
-My motivation was to understand JS code better.
-I practiced using and defining funtions and arrays.
-I also added an event listener and loop funtion.
+I modified a Javascript code to work efficiently and act as a fully responsive webpage, so it will adjust to all screen sizes.
+HTML and CSS were also updated to funtion with JS.
+My motivation for this project was to understand JS code better by gaining more experience.
+I learned how to define arrays, functions, add a prompt box and an event listener.
+The loop function added is what randomly selects characters from all possible characters to generate the password.

 ##Usage
-After the user clicks the generate password button, they will be asked for their password length preference (must be 1 to 128 characters).
+After user clicks the generate password button, they will be asked for their password length preference (must be 1 to 128 characters).
 If input number is invalid an error will display and exit.
-It will then ask if they want uppercase, lowercase, or special characters.
-A random password will then be generated.
+It will then ask if they want uppercase, lowercase, numbers, or special characters in the password.
+A random password will then be generated based on their preferences.

 <img width="901" alt="screenshot" src="https://github.com/advlia/Random-Password-Generator/assets/147446558/201cdd6c-dfe3-403f-9d39-798ae99a9377">